The Protector (1985 film): Hong Kong version

 Jackie Chan's domestic version, while tweaking or removing ancillary content from Glickenhaus' version, adds an entirely new subplot.
 The first involves a woman named May-Fong Ho, who now works as a dancer under the alias of Sally after Ko had her father, one of his business associates, murdered.
 She is the one who connects Wong with Hing Lee, her father's old partner.
 Unbeknownst to Sally and Wong, one of Ko's men overhears the conversation.

-Later, Benny Garucci expresses his concern to Ko's bodyguard, Dai-Wai Ho, about Garoni and Wong's investigation.
+Later, Benny Garucci expresses his concern to Ko's bodyguard, Ho Dai-Wai, about Garoni and Wong's investigation.
 Ho offers to help.
 That night, Hing Lee meets with an informant named Wing who reveals to him where Laura is being held.
 They are suddenly attacked by Benny Garucci and several henchmen.
 Later, Wong and Siu Ling find Lee and Wing's dead bodies.
 Realizing that Sally may be in danger, Wong pays her a visit and discovers that Sally's substitute maid, who works for Ko, has planted a bomb under her bed.
 Wong defuses the bomb.
 The massage parlor manager shows up, and is revealed to be Sally's uncle.
-Having fallen out of favor with Ko after failing to kill Garoni and Wong, the unclear reveals where Laura is held.
+Having fallen out of favor with Ko after failing to kill Garoni and Wong, the uncle reveals where Laura is held.
 Before assaulting Ko's lair, Wong escorts Sally and her uncle to the airport so they can start a new life in the U.S.